 My alarm went off and my eyes shot open looking toward the ceiling.
 It was the morning of Day Two of my most recent clown training workshop and I felt muscles used from the day before that I never knew I even had.
 My brain was fried as well – maybe just from being repeatedly catapulted out of my comfort zone for a continuous five hours the day before (sometimes to land with a splat!)
 Clowning can be many things but if you’ve never thought much about it, it’s probably not what you think it is.
 And I definitely had no idea what I was in for…

 BANANA PEEL IN POSITION: ENTER THE CLOWN STAGE RIGHT

 One sweltering summer’s day in Las Vegas last year, Ira Seidenstein came highly recommended to me by Parisian actor and magician Johannes Alinhac aka Butzi (who is also Ira’s protégé).
 So when I got back to London, I decided to see what Ira’s clown training was all about.
 Ira originally hails from Pittsburgh.
-His parents first met at a show featuring the clown George Carl, Ira’s father was also a clown and his Uncle Moe was a magician… so it was probably no surprise that he’s followed a bohemian trail through life around the world as a clown.
+His parents first met at a show featuring the clown George Carl, Ira’s father was known as a clown and his Uncle Moe was a magician… so it was probably no surprise that he’s followed a bohemian trail through life around the world as a clown.

 His clown training method was interesting to me because almost all acting or theatre methods are dogmatic in that they push a performer towards a particular aesthetic.
 Ira’s method, which he’s been developing throughout his life as a clown, has been designed to compliment any other method or background a participant may have studied – whether it be in dance, clowning, or acting.